tsmatz/minecraft-rl-pigchase-attention/Readme.md

 To install Malmo, you can use pre-built binary or build Malmo from source code.<br>
 Here we download source code and build Malmo in Ubuntu 20.04.

+The following is the entire installation script.<br>
+In this example, we use Python version 3.6, because I have trained checkpoint in this example with this version.
+(You can also build and run Malmo on Python 3.8.
+See [here](https://tsmatz.wordpress.com/2020/07/09/minerl-and-malmo-reinforcement-learning-in-minecraft/).)<br>
-The following is the entire installation script, but see [here](https://github.com/tsmatz/minecraft-rl-example) for details about steps to compile Malmo in Ubuntu 20.04.
+See [here](https://github.com/tsmatz/minecraft-rl-example) for details about steps to compile Malmo.

 ```
 # install python 3.6